Diana Loginova: Arrest and criminal case

 In October 2025, a video of the St. Petersburg street band Stoptime performing Noize MC's song Cooperative Swan Lake (see also Ozero), which had been banned by the Primorsky District Court of St. Petersburg, went viral on social media.
 On 15 October Naoko was detained by police, and the following day, she and the band's percussionist were each jailed for 13 days, while the guitarist was jailed for 12.
 The charges stemmed from Stoptime's performance near the Ploshchad Vosstaniya metro station on 11 October.
 The Dzerzhinsky District Court ruled that the band's performance had not been approved by authorities and was obstructing public passage.
-It also became known that the singer will be charged with a more serious offense under Article 20.3.3 (discrediting the Supreme Court of the Russian Federation) of the Code of Administrative Offenses of the Russian Federation.
+It also became known that the singer will be charged with a more serious offense under Article 20.3.3 (discrediting the Armed Forces of the Russian Federation) of the Code of the Russian Federation on Administrative Offenses.
 A denunciation of the musicians was written by State Duma deputy Mikhail Romanov.

 That same day, a petition was created on the website Change.org demanding Diana's release.

 Music critic Artemy Troitsky, journalist Dmitry Kolezev, pianist Yevgeny Alekseyev, film critics Nikita Nikitin and Ekaterina Barabash, opposition politicians Boris Nadezhdin, Lyubov Sobol, Nikolay Rybakov, Ekaterina Duntsova, and Maxim Reznik, and musicians Monetochka, Noize MC, Mikhail Novitsky, Kasta, Pornofilmy, and Yuri Shevchuk spoke out in support of Diana.
 In Russia and many other countries, rallies and performances began to take place in support of Loginova and her musical band.

 Official and pro-government sources, on the contrary, supported the intervention of law enforcement officers.
 In turn, independent journalists pointed out that the authorities' response was disproportionately harsh and demonstrated a fear of any manifestations of civil solidarity and anti-war sentiment among young people.